StefFrustagli/board_gamers_vault/README.md

 ---

 Unused data models have been removed from the project.
-However, some models have been intentionally retained, as I plan to utilize them in future development.
-These models will serve as a foundation for upcoming features and enhancements as the project evolves.
+However, some data models, such as those related to delivery fees, have been intentionally retained.
+After careful consideration, I decided to keep these models as implementing the delivery cost process is part of the next development phase.

 ### Flowchart
 Draft **flowchart** for apps organisation: